-Charles L. Spain Elementary-Middle School, located in the heart of the Midtown cultural district, offers a college preparatory curriculum for students with a love of the performing arts.
+Charles L. Spain Elementary-Middle School is located in the heart of the Midtown cultural district.
+The school offers a college preparatory curriculum for students with a love of the performing arts.

 Spain is an application-based school with high standards and expectations.